fmogensen/investment-platform/README.md

 4. Add notes about why you're watching
 5. View all watched stocks in Watchlist tab

+### Admin Configuration
+1. Navigate to `/admin`
+2. Enter password: `admin123`
+3. Configure API keys for each provider
+4. Test APIs to ensure they work
+5. Set your preferred default provider
+6. Monitor usage and performance

 ### Portfolio Analytics
 - **Total Value**: Current market value of all holdings
 - **Total Cost**: Original investment amount